 You’re entitled to a free copy of your credit report from each of the three main credit bureaus every 12 months (due to the COVID-19 pandemic, they’re currently available every week, up until December 2022).
 1 To request copies of your credit reports, visit AnnualCreditReport.com.

 There’s no knowing which credit bureau your debt collector will report to, so you might have to check all of your credit reports.
-Also, bear in mind that accounts that are brand new or older than 7 years may not appear on your credit reports.
+Also, bear in mind that collection accounts that are older than 7 years or brand new may not appear on your credit reports.
 2

 3. Check your voicemail or caller ID